arkhn/pyrog/server/README.md

 In dev, .env file must be used to run commands.
 You can use `env $(cat .env) yarn ...` but the simplest solution is to install dotenv globallay (`yarn global add dotenv`).

+Copy the `.env.template`, edit it and save it as a `.env` file in the server/ directory. `.env.template` contains the minimal configuration required to deploy the stack locally.
+Your `.env` should be the preferred place to override the default settings used in `docker-compose.yml` and should not be committed.

 ```sh
 yarn # install dependencies
 dotenv yarn generate # generate the "@prisma/client" dependency, required by prisma